Lejeune-Lab/BU_computational_research_intro/README.md

 ## General Getting Started

 Research Computing Services Tutorials: https://www.bu.edu/tech/about/training/classroom/rcs-tutorials/ -- either attend in person, or complete on your own with provided materials.
-In particular, the following are highly recommended dpending on prior experience:
+In particular, the following are highly recommended depending on prior experience:
 * Introduction to Linux
 * Introduction to BU's Shared Computing Cluster
 * Intermediate Usage of the SCC (**most highly recommended**)